Envy-Free Cake-Cutting for Four Agents: A New Proof of Existence of Connected Envy-free Allocations for Four Monotone Agents

 By \cref{lem:equipartition} there exists an equipartition of the cake into four parts according to Agent 1.
 If this division is not envy-free, then it satisfies Condition A. The following lemma then allows us to conclude that an envy-free division exists and thus provides a new proof of \cref{thm:existence}.
+The lemma will also be used in the next sections when we develop algorithms for the problem.